jochumdev/microlobby/README.md

 ## Basic Architecture

 It's written in Golang by using [go-micro.dev/v4](https://go-micro.dev) for simplicity.
-Registry and Broker is done over NATS, Transport over gRPC.
+All communication happens over NATS.

 For this project we have written 2 reuseable components: